Anthony Casso: 19th Hole Crew

 According to Casso, DeCicco alleged during their meeting that Castellano's carelessness in allowing his own house to be bugged was reason enough to kill him.
-Casso later told Carlo that he tried to talk DeCicco out of killing a boss without first asking for permission from The Commission, the Mafia's governing body.
-Otherwise, he said, killing Castellano would be a cardinal violation of Mafia rules and all the participants would be murdered by the other families.
+Casso later told Carlo that he tried to talk DeCicco out of killing a boss without first asking for permission from the Commission, the Mafia's governing body.
+Otherwise, he said, killing Castellano would be a cardinal violation of Mafia rules and all participants would be murdered by the other families.
 Castellano's murder went ahead anyway on December 16, 1985.
 Casso later denounced Gotti's actions to Carlo as "the beginning of the end of our thing."

 As Casso had warned, Lucchese boss Anthony Corallo and Genovese boss Vincent Gigante decided to kill Gotti, DeCicco and every other conspirator in Castellano's murder.
-Amuso and Casso were chosen to handle the assassinations and were instructed to use a car bomb to try and shift suspicion to Sicilian mobsters, or Zips, related to Castellano.
+Amuso and Casso were chosen to handle the assassinations and were instructed to use a car bomb to try and shift suspicion to Sicilian mobsters, or "zips", related to Castellano.
 While New York mafiosi had long been officially banned from using bombs due to the risk of collateral damage, Sicilian mafiosi and members of the Cleveland crime family were notorious for using such devices.
 Amuso and Casso made one attempt on the lives of Gotti and DeCicco, planting a bomb in DeCicco's car when the two were scheduled to visit a social club on April 13, 1986.
 Gotti cancelled at the last minute, and the bomb instead only killed DeCicco and injured a passenger the pair had mistaken for Gotti.